 With Payne handling the day-to-day operations of the program, the Golden Eagles raced out to an 8-2 start with its only losses coming at Dayton and Cincinnati.
 Payne continued to handle a major portion of the coaching duties for the balance of the year, helping to lead Tech to an 18-11 record and the semifinals of the OVC Tournament.
 Following the 2005-06 season, Payne was recognized for the role he played in Tech’s success while Sutton began his recovery.
 He was named OVC Coach of the Year by CollegeInsider.com and CBSsportsline.com.
 Both awards, which are usually given to head coaches, were unusual – but well-deserved – recognition for the assistant coach.
 Payne was also listed as one of 15 finalists for the 2006 Hugh Durham Award honoring the mid-major Coach of the Year.

 During the 2010-11 season alone, Payne – who was named the 2011 Top Assistant Coach in the Ohio Valley Conference by FoxSports.com – headed the Golden Eagles on two Ohio Valley Conference road trips in Sutton’s absence, and guided the team to three wins in four games.
-In his nine years, Payne has helped Tech post 149 wins and two of the program’s five 20-win seasons, hitting that mark in 2002-03 and 2010-11.
+In his nine years as an assistant, Payne helped Tech post 149 wins and two of the program’s five 20-win seasons, hitting that mark in 2002-03 and 2010-11.

 Payne was also recognized in July 2009 as one of the Top 25 Mid-Major assistant basketball coaches in the nation, according to CollegeInsider.com.